 Dr. Kathleen George, class of 1963, was born in Johnstown, is a professor of theatre at the University of Pittsburgh, and is a published fiction writer.

-Her latest novel is titled The Johnstown Girls.
-She is also the author of Aftermath, Taken and Fallen, and a short story collection, The Man in the Buick.
+Dr. George also authored The Johnstown Girls, Aftermath, Taken and Fallen, and a short story collection, The Man in the Buick.

 Dr. George has been granted fellowships at artists’ colonies, including the VCCA and MacDowell.